Creating an accessible home-based cardiac rehab service.

 Overview

 As part of a two-quarter long medical entrepreneurship class, I was a member of an interdisciplinary team of students from Northwestern’s graduate schools.
 We identified stakeholder needs across a wide variety of problem spaces, and developed a solution which we pitched to investors.
-We are now in the process of applying to a variety of entrepreneurship competitions to secure funding to begin development of a beta version of our app to use in clinical trials.
+We created a service model and minimum viable prototype for a home based cardiac rehab service.
+As the only designer on the team, I created the entire app prototype, in addition to designing all of our visual assets (story boards, slide decks, logo, etc.).

 Opportunity